 The key to declining an invitation is in doing it well beforehand- as soon as you’re sure you won’t be attending and doing it respectfully.
 In doing this, the organizer would be grateful for the heads up and would know how to further optimize their plans without you.

-Here are some of the guidelines you need to know when writing to decline an invitation by email.
+Here are some of the guidelines you need to know when declining an invitation:

 Whenever you get an invitation to an event and you’re sure you won’t be attending, it’s best to make sure the recipient knows about this as soon as possible.
 This is extremely helpful as your lack of response may be considered a “Yes” to the invitation.
 If you let the organizer know about your decision immediately, it helps them plan better.